DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 credit claims.
 In a situation of eroding trust in the national currency at the top of the domestic credit hierarchy, users usually try to exchange national currency for a currency further up the international hierarchy, not a private one of lower hierarchical status.
-It is bigger existing networks and a more credible stability track record that typically attract users.
+Bigger existing networks and a more credible stability track record are what typically attract users.
 Therefore, we can observe ‘Dollarization’, ‘Euroization’, etc. in small countries suffering from lack of public trust in their official currency, instead of a spread of private